natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: E_{\infty} = \frac{S(x_b - h_b /m)-W (B+h_b-0.5S)}{B+D+h_b - 0.5 S}
    :label: Rinf

-where :math:`h_b` and :math:`xb` represent the water depth and distance from the shoreline where the offshore wave breaks with a height :math:`H_b`.
-Please note that the breaking wave characteristics are computed assuming that the nearshore beach profile follows an equilibrium profile (Equation :ref:`EqProf`) so that :math:`h_b=Ax_b^{2/3}`.  :math:`E_{\infty}` is also a function of the foreshore slope :math:`m`, as well as the height and width of the sand berm :math:`B` and :math:`W` and dune height :math:`D` in the backshore.
-The sediment scale factor :math:`A` is a function of sediment size (Dean and Dalrymple, 2002, Chap.
-7) and is used to estimate the beach profile when it is in equilibrium between destructive and constructive forces (see :ref:`cp-PG`).
+where :math:`S` is the total water level during the storm, referenced to MSL (please note that we adjust the bathymetry to MSL based on the tide information that you provide us, so **your initial bathymetry profile should be referenced to MLLW**).  :math:`h_b` and :math:`xb` represent the water depth and distance from the shoreline where the offshore wave breaks with a height :math:`H_b`.
+Breaking wave characteristics are computed by applying the wave evolution equation, Equation :ref:`EvolEq`, to an equilibrium profile built from the sediment scale factor we computed from the sediment size at your site (see Section :ref:`cp-PG): :math:`h_b=Ax_b^{2/3}`.  :math:`E_{\infty}` is also a function of the foreshore slope :math:`m`, as well as the height and width of the sand berm :math:`B` and :math:`W`, and dune height :math:`D` in the backshore.

 The scale coefficient :math:`\alpha` (:math:`\pi \leq \alpha \leq 2 \pi`) is computed by solving the following equation: